Intercultural

 Regional Council Meeting 2024

-The 2024 Living Skies Regional Gathering will be held 13-15 June 2024 at the Saskatoon Travelodge hotel and conference centre.
-Sunday June 16 our service of praise will be held at Knox United Church, Saskatoon.
+The 2024 Living Skies Regional Gathering was held 13-15 June 2024 at the Saskatoon Travelodge hotel and conference centre, and the Celebration of Ministries was held to a full house and much joy at Knox United Church June 16.
 See all details under Governance/ Regional Gathering.

 United Church News